techthoughts2/pwshBedrock/docs/pwshBedrock-FAQ.md

 There is no single model that excels in all areas.
 If you need a general recommendation, the Anthropic Claude 3 models are a good choice.
 They support advanced features, including vision (image evaluation), and generally perform well across various categories.

-pwshBedrock also has the `Get-ModelInfo` function which can give you quick insight into the various model's capabitilties.
+pwshBedrock also has the `Get-ModelInfo` function which can give you quick insight into the various model's capabilities.

 Here are some model links to learn about the respective models: